 Have you ever thought about boiling your potatoes with herbs and spices?
-This recipe is so convenient and tasty, your loved ones will feel that you spent a long time in the kitchen.
+This recipe is convenient and tasty, and your loved ones will feel that you spent a long time in the kitchen.
 That’s our secret! 🤫

 Homemade mashed potatoes recipes are always welcome at parties during the holidays and weeknight dinners.
-I love making classic dishes with my own spin because they are versatile, and you can add other ingredients to create another masterpiece.
-Potatoes are one of the budget-friendly ingredients you can create tons of recipes with.
+I love making classic dishes with my spin because they are versatile, and you can add other ingredients to create another masterpiece.
+Potatoes are one of the budget-friendly ingredients you can make tons of recipes with.

 5 rules you need to know when making mashed potatoes